Strategic Interviewing and Selection: Getting the Right Talent on Your Team in This Tight Labor Market

 - How to handle three types of difficult interview situations

-- Using ice breaker/rapport building statements & questions
+- Using ice breaker/rapport building statements and questions

 - Using transition questions to begin the formal interview

 - Questions to use in exploring work experience